-Areas of Interest: Social and personality development; observational research; substantive and methodological issues; early childhood education; environment and behavior; impact of food sensitivities
+Areas of Interest: Social and personality development; observational research; substantive and

 McBreen, Edna

 Emeritus Professor

 Education: B.S., Cornell University; M.Ed., Texas A&M University; Ph.D., 1982, Cornell University

 Disciplinary Background: Human Services Studies

 Areas of Interest: Family resource management and family decision-making; the impact of public policy on families in the U.S. and internationally; the role of higher education in enhancing the quality of life in the U.S. and the developing world.